 This course is a study of a variety of issues of international and global importance that are a part of the dialogue of contemporary geopolitics and social justice.
 The issues selected for examination reflect the most important events, trends, and problems facing citizens and leaders in an increasingly interdependent world.

-SS388 CREDITS: 3 PREREQUISITE(S): INSTRUCTOR APPROVAL
+Constal Tantas in Casta 1.0-1 SS388 CREDITS: 3 PREREQUISITE(S): INSTRUCTOR APPROVAL

 Special Topics in Social Sciences